-If you own a home, you may want to add a shed, garage, greenhouse or other building.
-These are known as 'ancillary buildings'.
+You may want to add a shed, garage, greenhouse or other similar building to your house.

 Before you do this you should first check if you need to apply for planning permission.

-Most ancillary buildings don't need a planning permission application, because most meet a set of rules called 'permitted development'.
+Most sheds, garages, greenhouses or other similar buildings do not need a planning permission application, because most meet a set of rules called 'permitted development'.

-The permitted development rules for an ancillary building are:
+The permitted development rules for sheds, garages, greenhouses or other similar buildings are:

 - it's located at the back of the house

-- it isn't used as a separate home to live in
+- it's not used as a separate home to live in

-- it doesn't take up half the 'curtilage' – this means half of the grounds behind your home
+- it, and any other development, does not take up half or more of the ' rear curtilage' – this means half or more of the grounds behind your home

 - any part that's a metre or less from the boundary is no higher than 2.5 metres